Devi Sri Prasad: 2015–2018: Rangasthalam and versatility

-2019–present: Brief setback and reclaimed success
+2019–present: Brief setback, Pushpa and recent work

-In 2019, Devi had four releases.
+In 2019, Prasad had four releases.
 All of them were decent hits.
 Suresh Kavirayani of Deccan Chronicle stated that DSP's songs are the high points of the film Chitralahari.
 Another critic writing for music review of Maharshi, said that "OST of Maharshi is good for a one-time listen with most of the numbers sounding situational; they might work better when seen on-screen."Score of F2: Fun and Frustration received good praise.
-Devi had only one release in 2020, i.e., Sarileru Neekevvaru.
+Prasad had only one release in 2020, i.e., Sarileru Neekevvaru.
 He collaborated with director Anil Ravipudi after F2: Fun and Frustration.
 "Mind Block" and "He's So Cute" songs from the album got good response from audience.
 However, it received negative reviews from critics for his and quoted them as routine compositions.
 IndiaGlitz's reviewer wrote: "The album is not exactly DSP being on fire.
 But it surely has its big moments."
 Another critic of Gulf News said that the music of the film not too great.

 After a brief setback, he reclaimed success through the soundtrack album and score of the film Uppena (2021).
 The film is regarded as a "musical hit" Most of the songs in the soundtrack were successful.
 "Nee Kannu Neeli Samudram" and "Jala Jala Jalapaatham Nuvvu" were the biggest hits of the album and also been in the top spots in the national music charts.
 A critic wrote: "One of the biggest plus points of the film is Devi Sri Prasad's splendid music.
 It holds the narration in a big way.
 Every song is superbly composed and shot well."
 Jeevi of Idlebrain.com stated that "Devi Sri Prasad deserves a huge pat for his outstanding music for the songs in this film."
+The same year, Pushpa: The Rise was released.
+The soundtrack featured five tracks titled "Daakko Daakko Meka", "Srivalli", "Oo Antava Oo Oo Antava", "Saami Saami" and "Eyy Bidda Idhi Naa Adda".
+The soundtrack experienced large amounts of commercial success, with the music being one of the major reasons for the success of the film Pushpa: The Rise.
+Prasad got widespread recognition and received his first National Film Award alongside many other accolades.

+Despite the success from Pushpa: The Rise, Prasad's consecutive works such as Rowdy Boys (2022), Khiladi (2022), Drishyam 2 (2022), Waltair Veerayya (2023) and Rathnam (2024) didn't perform well.
+Although some of the films were commercially successful at the box-office, the songs and music didn't perform performed and average reception from critics.